 Unlike other security testing tools though, Netsparker also gives your security testing team the advantage of Proof-Based Scanning™.
 So instead of simply listing all the possible vulnerabilities, in the Netsparker report you’ll find the proof of exploits.
 This is possible because Netsparker automatically exploits the identified vulnerabilities in a safe and read-only way, thus confirming they are not false positives.
 For example in case of a SQL Injection vulnerability, the canner actually shows the sql query it used to exploit the security vulnerability, and also the data it managed to extract when it exploited the vulnerability, regardless if the database server is Microsoft SQL Server, MySQL or Oracle.

-These dead accurate results save time, compared to other web application vulnerability scanners.
+These dead accurate results save time, when compared to other commercial, open source and free web application vulnerability scanners.
 It saves the security analysts from hours of combing through false positives, and allows developers to hone in directly on exploitable vulnerabilities, and to test and deploy updated code to the web application more quickly.

 Scan your web applications and web services with Netsparker and see why it is the most comprehensive and usable black box scanner on the market, and why businesses choose it as their web application security scanner of choice.
 Netsparker is very easy to integrate and has all the analysis tools you require to do thorough vulnerability testing.
 Contact us today for your 15-day free trial of Netsparker Web Application Security Scanner.